5 Game Day Foods to Avoid Feeding Pets

 To avoid accidental poisoning, put out a trash can with a lid so that your pet can't nose around for scraps.
 Be sure to ask children and other party goers not to leave food on a low table or on the floor as your pet will be tempted to investigate.

-Pets can easily become attracted to a discarded cup of wine, beer or especially sangria left sitting on the ground or a low table during a party.
+Pets can easily become attracted to an unattended cup of wine, beer or especially sangria left sitting on the ground or a low table during a party.
 Ingestion of alcohol can cause dangerous drops in blood sugar, blood pressure and body temperature.
 Intoxicated animals can experience seizures and respiratory failure.

-Desserts containing alcohol or yeast-containing dough are also culprits.
+Desserts containing alcohol or unbaked yeast-containing dough are also culprits.

 2. Fatty Foods and Bones